Choosing a Path

 - Aligning short term moves and tactics with larger strategy

-- Recognizing when to expand your options - and when to limit them
+- Recognizing when to expand your options - and when to narrow them

-- Seeing how your tactical choices compare with those of other viewers
+- Comparing your tactical choices with those of other viewers

 Daniel met with one of his teachers along with a few of his program classmates.
 After people exchanged pleasantries, he broke in and said, "First off, I want to thank you, Professor.
 The negotiation classes you taught proved very helpful to me recently."
 Everyone likes a compliment, so the instructor smiled, expecting for him describe a recent acquisition or resolution of some copyright claim.

 He was startled, however, when Daniel continued.
 "What I learned was crucial when my brother Steven was kidnapped.
 I had to negotiate his release.
 For a whole month, we didn't know if we'd see him alive again."